sierrasumner/SierraSumner/README.md

 ### Hi there 👋

+My name is Sierra.
+I'm a young professional based in Boston, Mass.

+Pronouns: She/Her

+I'm currently working on building my own portfolio website and using Google Analytics to examine web traffic.
+I'm a writer and content specialist, as well as a beginner in code, so I thought this would be a great way to continue learning.
+I have experience with C++ and HTML.

 <!--
 **sierrasumner/sierrasumner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.